fledge-iot/fledge-filter-rms/README.rst

   A switch to include peak to peak measurements for the same data set as the RMS measurement

+crest
+  A switch to include crest measurements for the same data set as the RMS measurement

 match
   A  regular expression to limit the asset names on which this filter operations